AustinBByrd/Phase-3-project/README.md

 3. Follow the on-screen prompts to navigate through the menu options.

+## Generate Data script
+To use this application:

+1. Run the script from inside lib/time_clock_app:

+  python gen_data.py

+#### This will generate a random timeclock.db if one does not exist or modify the current one with Users and Timelogs

 ## Contributing
 Contributions to this project are welcome.
 To contribute: